tarantool/doc/doc/tooling/index.rst

 Tooling
 =======

-This chapter describes the tools that enable developers and administrators to work with Tarantool.
+This section describes the tools that enable developers and administrators to work with Tarantool.

 ..  toctree::